huaminghuangtw/Evergreen-Notes/Permanent-Notes/Journaling.md

 * [“Bullet Journaling (Bujo)” by Ryder Caroll](https://bulletjournal.com)
 	* A chronological record of the day
 * “Shadow-Work Journaling (陰影日記)” by Keila Shaheen
+* “The 6 Minute Diary” by Dominik Spenst
 * “Morning Pages (晨間日記)” by Julia Cameron
 	* Three pages of unfiltered, longhand, and stream-of-conscious [free writing](https://en.wikipedia.org/wiki/Free_writing) (自由書寫).
 	* About anything and everything that crosses your mind.